 Monica (Ayers) Hilchey Russo, 89 of Adams, MA died Thursday March 12, 2020 at her home surrounded by her family.

-To plant a memorial tree in honor of Monica Hilchey Russo (Ayers), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Monica Hilchey Russo (Ayers), please visit our Heartfelt Sympathies Store.

 She was born in Saranac Lake, NY on April 29, 1930 a daughter of George F. and Beatrice (Ransom) Ayers.
 She attended schools in Bennington graduating from the Catamount High School.
 Monica studied at the Prairie Bible Institute in Alberta, Canada.

 Monica moved to North Adams in 1960 and worked at the North Adams Regional Hospital until 1972.
 Monica was a "Drury Wrestling Mom" from '79-'82; never missed a match and was honored for her contributions to the team She then moved to Pittsfield where she worked in the deli dept at Stop & Shop until her retirement in 1989.